“Does anyone have a pick?”

 On the opposite end of amplification, one of the biggest advantages of using your fingers is the ability to better control your dynamics.

-and this allows you to play softer or louder as you feel it’s necessary.
+You are more connected to your instrument since you’re making direct contact with the strings, and this allows you to play softer or louder as you feel it’s necessary.
 Overall, it allows you to be more expressive.

 Plucking with your fingertips or nails can open up an expansive palette of colors and timbres.